Frequently Asked Questions for PHASE Preceptors

 How Long Should a PHASE Internship Last?

-There are two rounds of PHASE Internships, and internships will cover either two or three academic terms.
-Bloomberg School students have a January Intersession and break which runs from December 20, 2014 – January 19, 2015.
+PHASE Internships cover three academic terms.
+Bloomberg School students have a January Intersession and break which runs from December 21, 2015 – January 18, 2016.
 If you require your intern to work through the Intersession, please indicate that on the Internship Application.

 How Much Time Should I Expect My PHASE Intern to Devote to the Internship?